Richard A. Erickson, Gerardo Marrón, and Enrique D. Zamora-Hernández, Regional Report Compilers

 With several endemic species, “California” and mountain exclusives, and vagrant species, the region contributes much to the already fabulously rich Mexican avifauna.
 The region’s 529 naturally occurring species recorded through 2019 were most recently summarized at North American Birds.

-The ABA gratefully acknowledges the contributions of Baja California Peninsula Regional Report Compilers Richard A. Erickson, Gerardo Marrón, Enrique D. Zamora-Hernández, and Mark J. Billings to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Baja California Peninsula Regional Report Compilers Richard A. Erickson, Gerardo Marrón, and Enrique D. Zamora-Hernández to promoting knowledge and understanding about the birdlife of the continent.